This post may contain affiliate links. Please read our disclosure policy.

 Quick Look

 When my kids were little, I made waffles for the whole family on weekend mornings.
-This is that same recipe, scaled down for one.
-A single Belgian waffle with crispy edges, done in 15 minutes.
+When I started developing single serving recipes, I wanted that same waffle without the leftovers.
+This version makes one waffle with crispy edges and a soft, airy center, done in 15 minutes.

 I almost always top it with homemade pancake syrup or fresh fruit and whipped cream.